-An upper respiratory infection affects the nasal passages and throat.
-The treatment is usually simple unless the person also has a chronic respiratory condition, such as asthma.
+An upper respiratory infection (URI) affects the nasal passages and throat.
+The treatment is usually simple unless a person also has a chronic respiratory condition, such as asthma.

-In this article, we explore ways to identify a URI, the possible causes, and the available treatments.
+This article explores how to identify a URI, the possible causes, how it spreads, and the available treatments.

 While different types of URI can cause different symptoms, some